Tenants

 • Tenant fails to take all reasonable steps to enter into a tenancy agreement and the Landlord or Agent takes all reasonable steps to do so (unless a landlord or agent imposes a requirement that breaches the ban or acts in such a way to the Tenant or Relevant Person that it would be unreasonable to expect a tenant to enter into a tenancy agreement with them).

 In all cases it can be quicker for the referencing company to complete your references if you were to opt into Open Banking.
+Open Banking is an optional service that allows you to securely share your financial information with the referencing provider.
+This can significantly speed up the referencing process compared to traditional methods.

 • Security deposit